 Hornby Island is one of the Northern Gulf Islands and is located in the Salish Sea between Vancouver Island and the mainland.
 A popular getaway for Vancouverites, the island is known for it’s fine white sand beach and warm waters; not common in these parts.

-My long journey to the island started with an early wake up call in Vancouver then involved a train into the city, a bus to Horseshoe Bay then a ferry over to Nanaimo on Vancouver Island.
+My long journey to Hornby Island started with an early wake up call in Vancouver then involved a train into the city, a bus to Horseshoe Bay then a ferry over to Nanaimo on Vancouver Island.

 Smoky skies from the many British Columbia wildfires lent a weird almost sinister edge to the day.
 I was exhausted by the time I got to Nanaimo and a niggling sense of doom began to form.
 I tried to ignore it.

-From Nanaimo I caught the Greyhound to Buckley Bay then the short ferry ride to Denman Island.
+From Nanaimo I caught the Greyhound to Buckley Bay then the short journey on the Denman Island ferry to Denman Island.
 And from there I had to do what I was dreading the most: hitch.
-I am fine when hitching rides with someone else but it isn’t something that I am comfortable doing when travelling alone.
+I am fine when hitching rides with someone else, like when Trav and I hitched during our super budget 2013 Canada trip, but it isn’t something that I am comfortable doing when travelling alone.
 I knew that if I wanted to visit Hornby Island that I would have to hitch as there are no buses on either Denman Island or Hornby.
 So I just had to suck it up.

-I started walking up the quiet road from the ferry to Denman’s small town centre.
-By the time I had walked off the ferry and crossed to the right hand side of the road all of the cars disembarking the ferry were already gone.
-Just past town I got a ride with a local lady who dropped me about half way to the Hornby ferry.
+I started walking up the quiet road from the ferry to Denman Island’s small town centre.
+By the time I had walked off the Denman Island ferry and crossed to the right hand side of the road, all of the cars disembarking the ferry were already gone.
+Just past town I got a ride with a local lady who dropped me about half way to the Hornby Island ferry.

-I befriended an older lady that was waiting with her husband to board the ferry.
+I befriended an older lady that was waiting with her husband to board the Hornby Island ferry.
 They offered me a ride to Tribune Bay and I gladly excepted.

-I had been travelling for 10 hours when I finally walked into the camping ground.
+I had been travelling for 10 hours when I finally walked into the Tribune Bay camping ground.